ellisonch/ellisonch.github.io/_posts/2015-12-20-rewriting-as-a-computational-paradigm.md

 Not a whole lot of surprises here; these definitions would feel at home in a typical functional language.

 #### Real Lists
-Although the lists above work, Maude allows the programmer to specify a richer kind of lists:
+Although the lists above work, Maude allows the programmer to specify a richer kind of list:
 <pre>
 sort List .
 subsort Int < List .